 - All preorders from January 1–July 21 will be shipped beginning in late July to arrive ahead of the migration in your area.
 Orders placed after July 21 should arrive within 7-10 days but priority will be given to preorders and areas that will experience the migration first.

-- Tagging kits ship via USPS First Class Mail without tracking numbers.
+- Tagging kits ship via USPS First Class Mail in brightly colored envelopes without tracking numbers.